lepoco/wpfui/TUTORIAL.md

 `Light.xaml` or `Dark.xaml`

 ## The main window
-This part is gonna be the weirdest.
-At the design stage, we decided not to create ready-made window templates, so you can design everything, including TitleBar, to your liking.
+At the design stage, we decided not to create ready-made [Window](https://docs.microsoft.com/en-us/dotnet/api/system.windows.window?view=windowsdesktop-6.0) templates, so you can design everything, including [TitleBar](https://github.com/lepoco/wpfui/blob/main/WPFUI/Controls/TitleBar.cs), to your liking.
 This takes a little more work at the beginning, but allows you to have more control over application look.

 First, let's modify MainWindow.xaml